 Egg And Nest Identification

 Thank you for visiting my Egg & Nest Identification page.
 Since I get so many visitors to this page I wish to ask a simple favor of you.
-I am part of a movement to create an additional income stream for our National Wildlife Refuge system by promoting a Wildlife Conservation Stamp as an alternative to the Duck Stamp for non-extractive users of our National Wildlife Refuges.
+I am part of a movement to create an additional income stream for our National Wildlife Refuge system by promoting a Wildlife Conservation Pass as an alternative to the Duck Stamp for non-extractive users of our National Wildlife Refuges.
 If you enjoy wildlife (which you obviously do if you are here trying to identify a nest or bird eggs) please further this worthy cause by going to our Facebook page and clicking the “Like” button.
 If you are really interested in helping and want to join us on this journey, check out Our Proposal and About Us pages on the website.
 If you are part of an organization you may want to discuss our proposal with your organization’s leaders and have your organization listed on our “Organizations in Support” page.
 THANK YOU!!

 IMPORTANT: IF YOU FIND EGGS BY THEMSELVES OR IN A NEST DO NOT TOUCH THEM!
 LEAVE THEM WHERE THEY ARE!